YaliZhang98/mGPS/README.md

 ## Dependencies

-Required packages for mGPS algorithm can be found in `packages.r`.
+The required packages for mGPS  can be found in `packages.r`.
 The packages used for mGPS interface an be found in `mGPS_interface/packages.r`